 The RIPE NCC member also needs to add the downstream customer's maintainer object for the inet6num object's “mnt-lower:” attribute.
 This is necessary because the downstream customer needs to register more specific objects within the allocation in the RIPE Database.
 This can be achieved by referencing the downstream customer's maintainer object in the “mnt-lower:” attribute.

-Here’s an example of an LIR to ISP allocation as entered in the RIPE Database:
+Here's an example of an LIR to ISP allocation in the RIPE Database:

 descr: BLUELIGHT ISP B.V.